EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 Link2(1 + 1).
 The Linux CPU can handle up to two FL-net interface modules, i.e., up to two links though the author have tested only one link so far.

+The former name of `f3rpSetLinkDeviceConfig`, `f3rp61LinkDeviceConfigure` has also been retained for backward compatibility.

+The `f3rp61GetLinkDeviceConfig` command will read back the shared device configuration from all nodes.

 Allocation of the link relays and link registers to each of the nodes on a link needs to be done on a sequence CPU-side by using WideField3